loyjoy/academy/basic/menu/analytics/analytics.md

 ### 4.2.
 KPIs over time

+In this chart you can view the individual KPIs over the specified time period or over the entire time period

 #### Sessions
 Displays the number of sessions.
 A session is added if the customer spends 30min of time in the chat after opening and receiving the first message.